pachyderm/docs/content/latest/how-tos/advanced-data-operations/err-cmd.md

 you might not need all the datums in the first pipeline to be successful to run the second pipeline.

-The following diagram describes how Pachyderm transformation and error code work:
+The following diagram describes how MLDM transformation and error code work:

 ![err_cmd logic](/images/err_cmd_workflow.svg)

 Here is what is happening in the diagram above:

-1. Pachyderm executes the transformation code that you defined in the `cmd` field against your datums.
+1. MLDM executes the transformation code that you defined in the `cmd` field against your datums.
-1. If a datum is processed without errors, Pachyderm marks it as `processed`.
+1. If a datum is processed without errors, MLDM marks it as `processed`.
-1. If a datum fails, Pachyderm executes your error code (`err_cmd`) on that datum.
+1. If a datum fails, MLDM executes your error code (`err_cmd`) on that datum.
-1. If the code in `err_cmd` successfully runs on the *skipped* datum, Pachyderm marks the skipped datum as `recovered`.
+1. If the code in `err_cmd` successfully runs on the *skipped* datum, MLDM marks the skipped datum as `recovered`.
 The datum is in a failed state and, therefore, the pipeline does not put it into the output repository, but successful datums continue onto the next step in your DAG.
 1. If the `err_cmd` code fails on the skipped datum, the datum is marked